 * Italian stocks slump, yields rise as political worries return

-* Euro falls back to $1.17, give dollar boost after Fed hike
+* Euro falls back, give dollar boost after Fed hike

 * Oil prices near four-year high as Iran sanctions loom